 Low-level laser is the application of red and infrared light in the 5mW(milliwatts)-500mW range.
 The laser device introduces photons into the body to repair cellular damage, increase blood flow and reduce inflammation in human tissue.
 Marcy White M.Ac., L.Ac. is one of the only acupuncturists using this technology in New England and has incorporated this therapy into her practice for the past ten years.

 Marcy has trained in the use of low-level laser therapy with Dr. Margaret Naeser of BU School of Medicine.
-Dr. Naeser is currently heading research at the VA Hospital in Boston on the use of low-level laser therapy for chronic traumatic brain injury.
+Dr. Naeser is currently heading research at the VA Hospital in Boston on the use of low-level laser therapy for chronic traumatic brain injury and Gulf War Syndrome.
 This research has expanded to both Spaulding Rehab and Boston Children's Hospital.